AdobeDocs/commerce-extensibility/src/pages/webhooks/commands.md

 where:

 *  `type` specifies the origin of the event.
-Specify `observer` if the event is emitted by a Commerce observer, or specify `plugin` if the event is emitted by a plugin.
+Specify `observer` if the event is emitted by a Commerce observer, or specify plugin if the event is based on resource model methods or API interfaces.
 *  `event_name` identifies the event.
 For example: `catalog_product_save_after`.

 ### Usage